MichaelWarmbier/Markdown-Collection/Markdown/Logical Problem-Solving.md

   return boolean
 ```

-This pseudo-code is useful because it may be applied in the context of nearly any high-level programming language.
+This pseudocode is useful because it may be applied in the context of nearly any high-level programming language.

 **Note**: just like a typical exam problem, the expression to create the evaluation would be up to you to determine.